 HSE recommendations are for 2 doses at least 1 month apart.

 It is a routine vaccine in many countries but not on the childhood vaccine schedule in Ireland yet.

 It must be given at least a month after other vaccines, so we recommend giving it a month after your baby has the 12-month and 13-month vaccines, i.e. at 14 months, but can be given any time after this too.

 The cost is €90 per vaccine, which is a lot less hassle than the 2 unexpected and possibly unpaid weeks off work you’ll have to take when the creche tell you that they won’t take your child until the infection has passed.

-Please contact Marie or Rachel to organise an appointment with Aisling the Practice Nurse, to administer this vaccine.
+Please contact Marie or Rachel to organise an appointment with Aisling or Erica ( the Practice Nurses), to administer this vaccine.
 This vaccine needs to be paid for before an appointment can be given, as we only order the vaccine when required.

 What is Chickenpox?